 There may also be special reasons to avoid disqualification.
 A special reason is an extenuating issue that is not a defence but is directly connected to the commission of the offence and is something that should be considered when the Court imposes the sentence.
 An example of a special reason is a drink being ‘spiked’.

 With the easing of lockdown measures and pubs and restaurants opening from today, it is important to remember that you may still be over the drink drive limit the following day.

 Due to the technical nature of this area if you are charged with driving with excess alcohol it is crucial that you seek legal advice.
-If you need to talk to someone please contact James Constable, who is a specialist in motoring offences, on 01753 279039 or email@example.com.
+If you need to talk to someone please contact our team on email@example.com.